 Ban the Box: Detroit City Council Passes Fair Chance Housing Ordinance

 Detroit City Council unanimously approved the Fair Chance Housing Ordinance on Tuesday, preventing landlords from asking potential renters about their criminal background up front.
-The ordinance will require most rental housing to use a “ban the box” policy, a campaign by civil rights groups and advocates for ex-offenders, that aims to persuade employers to remove a check box from applications that asks if applicants have a criminal record.
+The ordinance will require most rental housing to use a “ban the box” policy, a campaign by civil rights groups and advocates for ex-offenders, that aims to persuade employers to remove a check box from applications that asks if candidates have a criminal record.

 Ga. – Atlanta Mayor Bans Salary History Questions on City Job Applications